Lithuania bans Hezbollah members from entry | DW | 13.08.2020

 Israeli Foreign Minister Gabi Ashkenazi welcomed Lithuania's decision, tweeting: "I call on all European countries to join the decision and outlaw the terrorist organization."

-His Lithuanian counterpart Linkevicius praised "the successful cooperation between the Lithuanian and Israeli national security agencies."
+In the statement, Lithuanian Foreign Minister Linas Linkevicius praised Israel for "the successful cooperation between the Lithuanian and Israeli national security agencies."

-Lithuania's migration department made the call on banning affiliates using information about listed people and the threats they posed to the country's security interests.
+Meanwhile, Lithuanian's Linkevicius sent his support to people in Lebanon looking to implement political reforms.

 -